HomeGuidesAPI ReferenceChangelog

 ...

-So according to our calculator, this customer's usage should be around 352 kWh for December.
+According to our calculator, this customer's usage should be approximately 352 kWh for December.
 What happens if we run it in the other direction?
-We can use the following request to do just that:
+We can use the following request to verify:

 POST /rest/v1/ondemand/calculate